Tiwa Savage: 2023–present: Water & Garri film, coronation performance, and This One Is Personal

 In February 2023, Savage announced on Instagram that she co-produced the film Water and Garri with Meji Alabi.
 Savage's second extended play, Water & Garri, inspired the film's title.
 In addition to co-producing the film with Alabi, Savage plays the lead role.
 Shot in Cape Coast, Ghana, the film also stars Mike Afolarin, Andrew Bunting, and Jemima Osunde in supporting roles.
 Savage wrote and performed the film's original soundtrack, and served as an executive producer along with Vannessa Amadi-Ogbonna.
 The film depicts the story of Aisha, a U.S-based fashion designer who returns to her homeland to confront her past guilt.

 On 7 May 2023, Savage performed at King Charles III's Coronation Concert, held at Windsor Castle; she wore a custom Lanre da Silva gown that showcased her Nigerian heritage.
 Savage's performance was praised, but her presence at the event was criticised on social media because of the UK's colonial history in Nigeria.
 On 26 February 2025, Savage was featured on Craig David's single "Commitment", which debuted and peaked at number 51 on the UK Singles Downloads Chart.
 Savage released her fourth studio, This One Is Personal, on 29 August 2025.
 The album has 15 tracks and was released via Empire Distribution.
 Its lead single, "You 4 Me", was produced by Mystro and contains a sample of Tamia's 1998 single "So Into You".

+Hilda Macheso, Ivy Kamanga, Tiwa Savage, Esther Bonyonga and Habiba Osman during GBV discussion at the Malawi Human Rights Commission in 2026.

+In March 2026, Savage launched the Tiwa Savage Music Foundation, a non-profit initiative focused on music education and youth development.
+The foundation and Berklee College of Music jointly held a four-day intensive training session for 100 Nigerian musicians in April 2026.

+Later that year Savage visited Malawi as part of a "Spotlight initiative" by the United Nations Development Programme.
+The UNDP is working with the Malawian government to "end all forms of violence against women and girls" and Savage was drawing attention to the work.